camas/clicolor/readme.md

 - Or just copy `cli.py` and `LICENSE` somewhere

-Then `from clicolors.cli import CLI, ...`
+Then `from clicolor.cli import CLI, ...`

 ## Examples